 Authority Equals Asskicking: Principal Pixie Frog, believe it or not.
 While trying to boost Mr. Hornbill's (Who is a rhino) confidence to help him woo Mrs. Tusk, they have him wrestle Pixie Frog.
 Pixie Frog whoops.
 His.
 Ass.

-Ax Crazy: Pricipal Pixiefrog, though he never wheeled an ax in any of the episodes, his level of being a psychopath is very similar to Sweet Tooth.
+Ax-Crazy: Pricipal Pixiefrog, though he never wheeled an ax in any of the episodes, his level of being a psychopath is very similar to Needles Kane.

 Balloon Belly: Subverted.
 Adam has the food court sell human food and all the animals quickly get addicted.
 Instead of the usual cartoon result, the animals gained more permanent weight.
 At the end of the episode they were shown jogging, trying to burn it off.